elixir-mongo/mongodb/README.md

 ### Connection pooling

-By default mongodb will start a single connection, but it also supports pooling with the `:pool` option.
-For poolboy add the `pool: DBConnection.Poolboy` option to `Mongo.start_link` and to all function calls in `Mongo` using the pool.
+By default mongodb will start a single connection, but it also supports pooling with the `:pool_size` option.

 ```elixir
 # Starts an unpooled connection